-7.2 Meeting Arrangements
+7.2 Meeting Arrangements and Frequency

-As noted above, the tenant focus groups will work independently to scrutinise and improve the work of the Co-operative.
-To do so, the focus groups will have access to a private meeting space so that members can speak freely and openly.
-The Co-operative will endeavour to provide such facilities, either at the Co-operatives offices, Whitlawburn Community Resource Centre, through video calling platforms or other locations provided they are agreed in advance of the meeting taking place and by those who intend to participate.
+As noted above, the TSP will work independently to scrutinise and improve the work of the Co-operative.
+To do so, the panel must have access to a private meeting space so that members can speak freely and openly.
+The Co-operative will endeavour to provide such facilities, either at the Cooperatives offices, Whitlawburn Community Resource Centre, through video calling platforms or other locations provided they are agreed in advance of the meeting taking place and by those who intend to participate.